 Customer retention is all about the experience a customer has with your business.
 Meeting or exceeding customer expectations while also reducing any friction or frustration is the key to a good experience.
 Identifying your ideal customer’s key pain points and values and then delivering an experience that at least meets their expectations helps create a good foundation.

 You’re more likely to provide a good experience and improve customer retention by striving to exceed your customers’ expectations.
 Pairing a good foundation with customer retention strategies can help keep your brand top-of-mind and relevant for customers so they refer others to you and come back to you when it’s time to purchase again.

 8 Customer Retention Strategies to Benefit Your Business

 Good customer retention strategies are more than offering good customer service.
 Good customer retention strategies go beyond basic customer service to keep customers engaged with your brand and give them a reason to want to purchase from you again.
-Here are a few to get you started:
+Here are a few customer retention ideas to get you started:

 1. Create a Customer Loyalty Program Worth Joining